Design Editing for Offline Model-based Optimization: Appendix

 \subsection{Median Normalized Scores}

 \textbf{Performance in Continuous Tasks.} Table~\ref{tab: continuous_median} showcases the median normalized scores for various baseline methods across $4$ continuous tasks.
 DEMO, while not always topping the charts, demonstrates robust performance across these tasks, consistently outperforming several baseline methods.
-For example, in the Ant Morphology task, DEMO's score of $0.624 \pm 0.014$ is the highest one among all approaches.
-This highlights DEMO's capability to approximate the distribution of higher-scoring designs effectively.
-Notably, DEMO outperforms traditional generative models like CbAS and Auto CbAS by significant margins across all tasks, underscoring its advanced generative capabilities.
+For example, in the Levy function task, DEMO's score of $0.762 \pm 0.008$ is the highest one among all approaches.
+This highlights DEMO's capability to mitigate the OOD issue of surrogates based methods effectively.
+Notably, DEMO outperforms traditional generative models like CbAS and Auto CbAS by significant margins across all tasks.
 It also maintains a competitive edge against more recent generative methods like MIN and DDOM.

-\textbf{Performance in Discrete Tasks.} Moving to discrete tasks, as detailed in Table~\ref{tab: discrete_median}, DEMO exhibits impressive performance in the TF Bind $8$ task, substantially surpassing all baselines with a score of $0.826 \pm 0.005$.
-However, in more complex tasks like TF Bind $10$ and NAS, while DEMO performs competitively, it does not lead the field.
-This mixed performance can be attributed to DEMO's methodology which, although highly effective in capturing a broad distribution of high-quality designs, might struggle in task environments with redundancy in design features.
+\textbf{Performance in Discrete Tasks.} Moving to discrete tasks, as detailed in Table~\ref{tab: discrete_median}, DEMO exhibits performance on par with other baseline methods.
+This performance can be attributed to DEMO's methodology which, although highly effective in calibrating the pseudo design candidates, might struggle in task environments with redundancy in design features.

 \textbf{Summary.} The results presented in Tables~\ref{tab: continuous_median} and \ref{tab: discrete_median} collectively validate DEMO's efficacy across both continuous and discrete optimization tasks, providing further support for answering \textit{Q$1$} affirmatively.
-With a mean rank of $4.0/16$ and a median rank of $4/16$ in terms of the median normalized scores, DEMO stands out among $16$ competing methods.
-This comprehensive performance underscores DEMO's capacity to integrate and leverage complex design distributions effectively, setting a new standard in generative optimization methods.
+With a mean rank of $4.4/19$ and a median rank of $4/19$ in terms of the median normalized scores, DEMO stands out among $19$ competing methods.
+This comprehensive performance underscores DEMO's capacity to integrate and leverage information from the distribution of existing designs and pseudo design candidates.